08 Jun First Rule of Asset Protection

 Why would a plaintiff file and pursue an expensive lawsuit to wind up with an uncollectable judgment?
 They wouldn’t.

 And a contingency fee lawyer will not invest his time, energy, and money into a case that he can’t collect on.
 A lawsuit is a financial investment for which an ROI is expected.
 No ROI, no lawsuit.
 A target individual or company that is apparently judgment-proof will make it look dead and worthless to a plaintiff’s attorney.

-This structure absolutely minimizes liability, maximizes anonymity, and makes lawsuits difficult if not impossible for contingency attorneys to initiate.
-Equity stripping also insulates assets from judgment and attachment.
+Structure minimizes liability, maximizes anonymity, and makes lawsuits difficult if not impossible for contingency attorneys to initiate.
+Structure also insulates your assets from judgment and attachment.

 Our approach to Asset Protection planning has protected our clients from tens of millions of dollars in claims and has never been pierced.
 And even for those who have never had it tested in litigation, they have saved hundreds of thousands of dollars in lawsuits that never happen, and attorney’s fees that they never incur…

 This strategy is worth its weight in gold

 Take Dr. Hope for the Best (obviously he came to us for Asset Protection and financial anonymity, so we respect his privacy).